 2015 OMAS Survey

-The 2015 OMAS is a MEDTAPP funded project sponsored by the Ohio Department of Medicaid, Ohio Department of Health, and The Ohio State University.
-The survey vendor is RTI International, a non-profit organization that provides research and technical services.
+The 2015 OMAS is an Ohio Medicaid Technical Assistance and Policy Program (MedTAPP) project funded by the Ohio Department of Medicaid (ODM), the Ohio Department of Health (ODH), the Ohio Department of Mental Health and Addiction Services (OhioMHAS), and The Ohio State University (OSU).
+The OMAS survey vendor is RTI International, a non-profit organization that provides research and technical services.

 Survey Data

-Please note that the 2015 Public Use Files were updated in April 2023 to address updates to the way that derived race-ethnicity variables were coded and how health insurance variables were imputed to better align with updates that were made as part of the 2021 OMAS data.
+Please note that the 2015 PUF was updated in April 2023 to address updates to the way that derived race-ethnicity variables were coded and how health insurance variables were imputed to better align with updates that were made as part of the 2021 OMAS data.
 Survey weights were also updated as part of the revision.
 If you utilized the earlier version of the file, your estimates may be slightly different, and we encourage you to re-download the file for analysis.

 Design and Methods